Siemens Goole: History

 The announcement of Siemens as the winning bid led to criticism of that decision by the then MP for Sedgefield, Phil Wilson.
 Wilson stated that it was a "slap in the face" for the workers at the railway rolling stock factory at Newton Aycliffe run by Hitachi, as they have the skills and ability to build the trains, whereas the Siemens bid has to wait on its factory to be built.

 Siemens was one of four train builders invited to bid for the contract to provide rolling stock for the HS2 line.
 One of the stipulations of the contract was that if the new high-speed trains were not going to be built in Britain, then they should at least be assembled there.
 If Siemens/Alstom were successful, the trains could be assembled at Goole or at Alstom's plant at Widnes.

 In July 2018, the trainmakers Bombardier and Hitachi, who submitted a joint bid for the Deep Tube contract, filed papers with the High Court in London in an attempt to overturn the Siemens contract.
-Due to legal reasons, no comment was issued as to the nature of the complaint.
+For legal reasons, no comment was issued as to the nature of the complaint.
 In November 2018, the High Court gave Siemens the right to build the new deep tube trains as per the contract, but acknowledged that the other train companies involved were free to pursue claims for damages as he believed there was a case to answer.
 Whilst the contract is for 94 new trains, the company may extend this to 109 trains if Transport for London extend the contract.
 Siemens are also an interested party in bidding for other new tube train builds for the Bakerloo, Central and Waterloo & City lines.
 The new plant may also be used as a location to construct trains for HS2 should Siemens be successful in gaining that contract.

 In April 2019, Siemens submitted their plans for the factory to East Riding of Yorkshire Council.
 This detailed a 104 acre site, of which 67 acre is "suitable" for development.
 At the same time, Siemens stated that their UK rolling stock engineering and commissioning team would move to the site and its Digital Operations Centre will also re-locate there.
 Outline planning approval was granted in July 2019, with groundwork expected in spring 2020.

 COVID-19 related issues delayed the start on the factory, with groundwork commencing on 6 July 2020.
 In February 2021, a Leeds-base company (GMI), were awarded a £40 million contract for building the factory and installing the 4.5 km track connection to the main railway line near Goole.
-In February 2021, three carriages from a redundant Class 332 set, were revinyled and put on static display at the site.
+In February 2021, three carriages from a redundant Class 332 set, were re-vinyled and put on static display at the site.
 The carriages will be used to educate schoolchildren on visits and also host some training for apprentices at the factory.

+Siemens Mobility awarded GMI Construction Group Plc a £45 million contract to build the new train manufacturing site at Goole and to install the track connection to the main railway line.